revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Jdbc.md

 </details>

-21.When "No suitable driver" error occurs in java?
+21.When does "No suitable driver" error occurs in java?

 <details><summary><b> Show Answer</b></summary>